nicklalone/CIST_2500/11_R_Stuff_2_3/Day1.md

-Today, we have 2 goals:
+Today, we have 3 goals:
+1. Talk about how this is categorical data and therefore non-normal.
-1. We will learn about CHI-Square Tests
+1. We will learn about CHI-Square Tests.
 1. We will learn about how to do CHI-Square analyses in R.

 At its most basic, the χ² test allows us to test if a specific variable derived by a sample is accurate representing a population.
 It tests this assertion by calculating the data we would expect to be there.

-There are 2 rules to remember for χ²:
+There are 3 rules to remember for χ²:
 1. Expected values are calculated with the assertion that H<sub>o</sub> is true
 1. While you are seeking a relationship, the math provides us with a variety of ways variables relate mathematically.
 You can use another measure to understand the impact.
+1. Expected values under 5 make χ² less accurate but that is ok most times.

 ---------------- Table of Contents ----------------